Towards Semantic Equivalence of Tokenization in Multimodal LLM: Methodology

 \subsection{Semantic-equivalent Vision Tokenizer}

-Given an input image $I \in \mathbb{R}^{H \times W \times 3}$, we first employ a vision encoder to extract a sequence of visual embeddings $\bm{X} = \{\bm{x}_{i,j}\} \in \mathbb{R}^{h \times w \times d}$, where $d$ is the embedding dimension \footnote{When using ViT-based vision encoder, $h=\frac{H}{p}, w=\frac{W}{p}$, where $p$ is the patch size.
-Similarly, when using a CNN-based encoder, $h$ and $w$ are the sizes of the feature map obtained by the convolutional neural network.}.
-Then, to obtain semantically complete visual tokens, we propose to amalgamate the visual features into several clusters based on semantic similarity.
+Given an input image $I \in \mathbb{R}^{H \times W \times 3}$, we first employ a vision encoder to extract a sequence of visual patch embeddings $\bm{X} = \{\bm{x}_{i,j}\} \in \mathbb{R}^{h \times w \times d}$, where $d$ is the embedding dimension \footnote{When using ViT-based vision encoder, $h=\frac{H}{p}, w=\frac{W}{p}$, where $p$ is the patch size.
+Similarly, $p$ denotes the downsampling factor when using a CNN-based encoder.}.
+Then, to obtain semantically complete visual tokens, we propose to amalgamate the visual embeddings into concept-like scene components by a Token Cluster.